Bellevue Christian School: Academics

 Bellevue Christian School is approved by the State of Washington and accredited by Christian Schools International and the Northwest Association of Accredited Schools (NAAS).

-The high school academic program includes AP classes in English, World and U.S. History, Calculus (AB and BC), Biology, Physics, Spanish and Studio Art.
+The high school academic program includes AP classes in English, World and U.S. History, Calculus (AB and BC), Statistics, Biology, Physics (1 and 2) Spanish, Computer Science, Photography, and Studio Art.
 BCS is noted for its music program, which includes three choirs and three bands, including a symphonic wind ensemble, jazz band, and select Choir.
 Alumni attend a variety of universities including Ivy League Schools, Military Academies, State Schools, Christian schools, and Community Colleges.